Program

 Modified car seats

-MACA sought funding to undertake research and investigation into harnesses and vests and has recently commenced a two year Austroads project for both Australia and New Zealand.
+MACA sought funding to undertake research and investigation into specialty harnesses/vests and we are leading an Austroads project for both Australia and New Zealand.